 Student Inquiry and Research (SIR) supports student investigations conducted on and off-campus.
 Formalized in and evolving since 1989, the SIR department provides a framework for students to conduct original investigations on compelling questions of interest, collaborate with other students and professional researchers, and to share their investigation results through public presentations and publications.Student participation varies slightly each year, but recent trends suggest that about 75% of all IMSA students will conduct at least one investigation during their enrollment at the Academy.
 In its current form, the SIR department runs a number of distinct programs and initiatives – detailed below – for the IMSA community and the public.
 For current SIR opportunities, students should enroll in Google Classroom and reference the opportunity folder.

-Before beginning an SIR project, students and parents/guardians will need to sign the Parent/Guardian Permission and Student Agreement form.
+Before beginning an SIR project, students and parents/guardians will need to sign the agreement form found in the Google SIR classroom.

 Student Research Program

 During the academic year, SIR runs a one-credit, graded course.
 Students work with research mentors both on and off campus.
 The projects are designed to last between one and two years and culminate in a peer-reviewed publication.
 SIR manages the solicitation of projects, recruitment of students to projects, logistics of sending students to research sites, and oversight of projects and student outcomes.

 Students must have completed their first year at IMSA and be in good academic standing to be eligible for participation in the program.
 Inquiry Days (usually Wednesdays) are set aside for students to pursue their research.
 IMSA provides a variety of unique resources to help facilitate SIR investigations.

 The goal of the SIR program is to teach IMSA students how to carry out authentic research.
 The program is intended to instruct students in the methods of doing research in a discipline of their interest.